QPixel/CrypticCyberPlugins/README.md

 # MC-Cyber-Custom-Plugins
-Custom Bungeecord / Spigot Plugins for mccyber
+Custom Bungeecord / Spigot Plugins for The MC Cyber Network